ABC Walham Green

 No one has favorited this theater yet

-It was re-named ABC from 9th July 1962 and closed on 12th February 1972 with Richard Rowndtree in “Shaft”.
+It was re-named ABC from 9th July 1962 and closed on 12th February 1972 with Richard Rowntree in “Shaft”.

 The building was then used as a recording studio for a while, and then lay derelict.
 It was converted into a Dickie Dirts shop selling cheaply priced jeans and clothing.
-It was demolished in December 1984 and a mixed use retail and office building was built on the site, currently ABC Pharmacy operates from there.
+It was demolished in December 1984 and a mixed use retail and office building was built on the site, currently Waitrose supermarket operates from there.

 Just login to your account and subscribe to this theater